+05.13 Caution Regarding the Creation of Staff Positions

+The statement “The NRC inspectors did not identify any findings or violations of more-than-minor significance,” does not create a staff position.
+This language acknowledges the possibility that there were noncompliances, but that the inspectors did not document them in the report (e.g., because of the sampling nature of the inspection process, the inspector’s area of expertise, or because any identified noncompliances were found to be minor).

+However, if the inspection report states, “The NRC inspection team concluded that Vendor policies and procedures comply with the applicable requirements…and that Vendor personnel are implementing these policies and procedures effectively,” as related to an issue of concern, that language would constitute a staff position.
+If the NRC subsequently determined that there is a noncompliance with “Requirement X” related to the issue of concern, then the NRC may need to consider that discovery a change in staff position.

+As such, the staff must exercise caution and avoid creating staff positions by not documenting statements about the adequacy of the programs or statements about vendor/applicant compliance.

 0617-06 SIGNIFICANCE OF FINDINGS

 Enforcement guidance is given in the NRC Enforcement Policy, and the NRC Enforcement Manual.
-In assessing the significance of a noncompliance, the NRC considers four specific issues: (1) actual safety consequences (2) potential safety consequences, including the consideration of risk information; (3) potential for impacting the NRC's ability to perform its regulatory function and (4) any willful aspects of the violation or nonconformance.
+In assessing the significance of a noncompliance, the NRC considers four specific issues: (1) actual safety consequences; (2) potential safety consequences, including the consideration of risk information; (3) potential for impacting the NRC's ability to perform its regulatory function; and (4) any willful aspects of the violation or nonconformance.

 The following summarizes the guidance as it relates to vendor and QA implementation inspection reports.